REMOTE LEARNING RESOURCES

-A virtual event to assist students with resolving issues that prevent scheduling before registration for Spring 2021 begins.
-Watch for more information on how to sign up.
+A virtual event to assist students with resolving issues that prevent scheduling before registration for Fall 2021 begins.

 A virtual event to assist students who did not complete scheduling during early registration.
 Watch for more information in the Daily Announcements delivered to your campus email.

 Virtual workshops will give students step-by-step instructions for scheduling, a review of how to use Degree Works, and general scheduling information.

 Mon Feb 22 – Student Degree Works Workshop – 11:00 amThur Feb 25 – Student Degree Works Workshop – 11:00 am

 The Success Center helps students to become engaged and competent learners.
 Students can choose from more than 135 live virtual workshops this fall or meet virtually, one-on-one, with graduate assistants and staff members to receive assistance with everything from work ethic and time management to academic forms and navigating remote learning.

 For a full listing of workshops and access to 15 short videos on achieving success, visit Workshops & Videos Achieving Success.